Battle of Passchendaele: Battle of Broodseinde

 On 4 October, the British began the Battle of Broodseinde to complete the capture of the Gheluvelt Plateau and occupy Broodseinde Ridge.
 By coincidence, the Germans sought to recapture their defences around Zonnebeke with a Gegenangriff at the same time.
+The rains returned on the first day of the battle and became torrential by the time the British advanced.
 The British attacked along a 14000 yd front and as the I Anzac Corps divisions began their advance towards Broodseinde Ridge, men were seen rising from shell-holes in no man's land and more German troops were found concealed in shell-craters.
 Most of the German troops of the 45th Reserve Division were overrun or retreated through the British barrage, then the Australians attacked pillboxes one-by-one and captured the village of Zonnebeke north of the ridge.
 When the British barrage began on Broodseinde Ridge, the Keiberg Spur and Waterdamhoek, some of the German forward headquarters staffs only realised that they were under attack when British and Australian troops appeared.

 As news arrived of the great success of the attack, the head of GHQ Intelligence went to the Second Army headquarters to discuss exploitation.
 Plumer declined the suggestion, as eight fresh German divisions were behind the battlefield, with another six beyond them.
 Later in the day, Plumer had second thoughts and ordered I Anzac Corps to push on to the Keiberg spur, with support from the II Anzac Corps.
 The II Anzac Corps commander wanted to advance north-east towards Passchendaele village but the I Anzac Corps commander preferred to wait until artillery had been brought up and supply routes improved.
 The X Corps commander proposed an attack northward from In de Ster into the southern flank of the Germans opposite I Anzac Corps.
 The 7th Division commander objected, due to uncertainty about the situation and the many casualties suffered by the 21st Division on the right flank and Plumer changed his mind again.
 During the morning, Gough had told the Fifth Army corps commanders to push on but when reports arrived of a repulse at 19 Metre Hill, the order was cancelled.

-German defensive changes
+German tactical changes

 On 7 October, the 4th Army again dispersed its troops in the front defence zone.
-Reserve battalions moved back behind the artillery protective line and the Eingreif divisions were organised to intervene as swiftly as possible once an attack commenced, despite the risk of British artillery-fire.
+Reserve battalions moved back behind the artillery protective line and the Eingreif divisions were organised to intervene as swiftly as possible once an attack commenced, despite the risk from British artillery-fire.
 Counter-battery fire to suppress the British artillery was to be increased, to protect the Eingreif divisions as they advanced.
 All of the German divisions holding front zones were relieved and an extra division brought forward, because the British advances had lengthened the front line.
 Without the divisions necessary for a counter-offensive south of the Gheluvelt Plateau towards Kemmel Hill, Rupprecht began to plan for a slow withdrawal from the Ypres Salient, even at the risk of uncovering German positions further north and on the Belgian coast.